gimler/guzzle-docs/en/guide/service/testing_clients.rst

 API credentials
 ^^^^^^^^^^^^^^^

-If API  credentials are required to run your integration tests, you must add ``<php>`` parameters to your phpunit.xml.dst file and extract these parameters in your boostrap.php file.
+If API  credentials are required to run your integration tests, you must add ``<php>`` parameters to your phpunit.xml.dist file and extract these parameters in your boostrap.php file.

 .. code-block:: xml